Starbase Texas Map | Guide to Starbase | Starbase for Beginners

 There is also a great Google map of the Starbase area that is maintained by Reddit community member Raul74Cz.

-This article was last updated in September of 2021.
+This article was last updated in mid-2022.
 Things are constantly changing at Starbase, but we will try to keep this guide as up-to-date as possible.

 Starbase Brewing is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SpaceX, or any of its subsidiaries or its affiliates.
 We are huge fans, though.